Brilliant Brazier seals debut rugby gold for NZ women

-Gold Coast, Australia, April 15, 2018 (AFP) - - Kelly Brazier's sudden-death try from inside her own half sealed a thrilling victory for New Zealand over Australia in the inaugural Commonwealth Games women's rugby final on Sunday.
+Gold Coast (Australia) (AFP) - Kelly Brazier's sudden-death try from inside her own half sealed a thrilling victory for New Zealand over Australia in the inaugural Commonwealth Games women's rugby final on Sunday.

 In the first period of extra time, Brazier fended off an opponent and burst through a flagging defence to clinch it 17-12, sparking joyous celebrations as the Kiwis avenged their 2016 Olympic final defeat to the Australians.